Japan to extend COVID-19 emergency lockdown as cases surge | Health

 Prime Minister Yoshihide Suga is expected to formally announce the move later on Tuesday.
 He will then hold a news conference at 9:00 p.m.
 (1200 GMT) to explain the decision.
 The coronavirus curbs include asking restaurants to close early and stop serving alcohol in exchange for a government subsidy.

+Worries about the infectious Delta variant of the coronavirus detracted from upbeat earnings on Tuesday, with the broad Topix ending https://www.reuters.com/article/japan-stocks-close/nikkei-falls-for-fourth-day-as-virus-worries-outweigh-upbeat-earnings-cheer-idUSL4N2PO1EB about half a percent lower.
+Japan's case fatality rate, a common measure of COVID-19 deaths across the globe, stands at about 1.3%, relative to 1.7% in the United States and 2.1% in Britain.

+But health experts worry that deaths could spike in Japan as the Delta variant rages through the younger population and hospitals become too packed to treat serious cases.
+Over 80% of Tokyo's critical care beds are occupied, and the rate is already 100% in neighboring Kanagawa prefecture.

-Worries about the fast-spreading Delta variant of the coronavirus detracted from upbeat earnings on Tuesday, with the broad Topix giving up gains https://www.reuters.com/article/japan-stocks-midday/nikkei-pares-gains-as-delta-worries-overshadow-earnings-cheer-idUSL4N2PO0KT to slip deeper into negative territory after the lunch break.
-Dai-ichi Life Research Institute estimated in a report the government's extended and expanded state of emergency would lead to a total economic loss of about 1.2 trillion yen ($10.98 billion) and could slash 66,000 jobs.
+Dai-ichi Life Research Institute estimated in a report that the government's extended and expanded state of emergency would lead to a total economic loss of about 1.2 trillion yen ($10.98 billion) and could slash 66,000 jobs.
+That was about 60% higher than an expected economic loss of about 750 billion yen if the emergency remained at its current scope and schedule.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)